Samillion/ModernZ/README.md

 | Scroll wheel          | Change volume up/down  |

 ## Keybinds
-The OSC does not set its own keybinds to not disturb the user's configuration.
+The OSC does not set its own keybinds to not disturb the user.
+Most of the functions are done by interacting with elements in the OSC itself.

-It does provide an option to set keybinds in `input.conf` with the following: (change the actual input if you want)
+You have an option to set keybinds in `input.conf` with the following:

 | Function                | Input Command                                | Description                                        |
 |-------------------------|----------------------------------------------|----------------------------------------------------|